This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-East London’s edgiest enclave, Shoreditch is a creative playground and hedonistic hipster hangout bursting with bars, street art, quirky stores, restaurants and clubs (with the odd bit of history and nature thrown in for good measure).
+East London’s edgiest enclave, Shoreditch is a creative playground and hedonistic hipster hangout bursting with bars, street art, quirky stores and clubs (with the odd bit of history and nature thrown in for good measure).

-Gentrification and regeneration were the key catalysts of change for Shoreditch and whilst some places are now unrecognisable, scratch beneath the layers and you’ll still find some of its original charm.
-Here is our guide to the top things to do in Shoreditch.
+Gentrification and regeneration were the key catalysts of change for Shoreditch and whilst some places are now barely recognisable, scratch beneath the layers and you’ll still find some of its original charm.

 Things to do in Shoreditch